 The bill titled "An Act strengthening health care protections in the Commonwealth" aims to enhance legal protections for reproductive and gender-affirming health care services in Massachusetts.
-It introduces new provisions that protect personal information for individuals involved in these services, prohibits state and local agencies from cooperating with federal law enforcement on investigations into legally-protected health care activities, and ensures that evidence of involvement in such activities cannot be used against individuals in legal proceedings.
+It introduces amendments that include personal information protections for individuals involved in these services, prohibits state and local agencies from cooperating with federal law enforcement on investigations related to legally-protected health care activities, and ensures that evidence of involvement in such activities cannot be used against individuals in legal proceedings.
 The Attorney General is empowered to enforce these provisions through civil actions.
-Additionally, the bill amends various sections of the General Laws to restrict access to identifiable health information and allows labels for controlled substances related to reproductive or gender-affirming health care to include the name of the health care practice instead of the prescribing practitioner.
+Additionally, the bill modifies regulations regarding identifiable health information, ensuring that such data is not disclosed in response to out-of-state or federal inquiries, and allows for the labeling of controlled substances prescribed for reproductive or gender-affirming health care to include the name of the health care practice instead of the prescribing practitioner.

 Statutes affected: